 The TO is obligated to expand or upgrade the Transmission System.
-The Transmission Customer must agree to compensate the TO(s) for any necessary transmission facility additions, consistent with FERC policy.
+The Transmission Customer must agree to 100 percent compensate the TO(s) for any necessary transmission facility additions, consistent with FERC policy.

-The TO determines the costs and provides them to PJM.
-The PJM then bills the appropriate Transmission Customer.
+The TO determines the costs and provides them to PJM through their Attachment H in the PJM Tariff or a Service Agreement (NITSA, ISA, etc).
+PJM charges the appropriate Transmission Customer associated with the specific facility being constructed.
 These charges may also apply to existing network customers based on specifications in their network service agreements.